DougBurke/sherpa/docs/examples/intro.rst

 `Frequentism and Bayesianism II: When Results Differ <http://jakevdp.github.io/blog/2014/06/06/frequentism-and-bayesianism-2-when-results-differ/#Example-#2:-Linear-Fit-with-Outliers>`_ post by
 `Jake VanderPlas <http://www.astro.washington.edu/users/vanderplas/>`_.
-The ``y`` array contains the independent variable - that is, the variable to be modelled - and ``e`` the error on that value.
+The ``y`` array contains the dependent variable - that is, the variable to be modelled - and ``e`` the error on that value.

 .. ipython::